Transparency in Learning and Teaching

-Transparency in learning and teaching (TILT) was developed by Mary- Ann Winkelman, PhD and others from the University of Nevada, Las Vegas.
+The Transparency in Learning and Teaching (TILT) framework was developed by Mary-Ann Winkelmes, PhD and others from the University of Nevada, Las Vegas.
 Transparency in learning and teaching aims at improving the quality of higher education experience for both the faculty and students.

 “Transparent teaching and learning strategies aim to give all students a fair chance to succeed.
 They make the hows and whys of the learning process more intelligible to all students and how they will use that learning in their lives after college, because teachers and students discuss the rationale for a course’s teaching and learning strategies explicitly, as part of the course.”

 What are the Benefits from Implementing this Framework?

 Enhances students’ success, especially that of first-gen, low-income, and underrepresented